lingkaix/PortalAI/docs/dev-plan-phase-1.md

   * **Orchestration & codeAct:** The Orchestrator agent (TS, using LangGraph) will generate **TypeScript/JavaScript code snippets** following the codeAct pattern.
   * **Other Agents:** Logic implemented in TypeScript, leveraging LangChain abstractions.
 * **Configuration & Metadata (Local JSON Files):**
-  * Replace database with local JSON files stored in the application's data directory.
   * agents.json: Stores configurations for defined agents (LLM settings like API key source/model name, temperature, assigned tools, role/prompt).
-  * mcp-tools.json: Stores configurations for external MCP tools provided by the user.
+  * mcp.json: Stores configurations for external MCP tools provided by the user.
-  * knowledge-base.json: Stores metadata for Knowledge Base files (path, user-assigned category, AI-generated summary, timestamps).
+  * knowledge.json: Stores index of knowladge bases, each knowladge bases has its own index file which stores metadata for Knowledge Base files (path, user-assigned category, AI-generated summary, timestamps) and seperated folder for files.
+  * channels.json: Stores channels' information.
+Each chat(DM or group) has its own json file to store messages.
+And each channel has its own folder to store assets.
   * **Data Access:** Read/write operations on these JSON files handled by TypeScript functions calling Tauri's FS APIs.
 Need to manage potential concurrent access if applicable, though less likely in MVP.
 * **Knowledge Base Implementation:**
   * **Storage:** Original documents stored directly on the user's local file system.